cosmonautkc/odin-recipes/README.md

 In this project, I am going to be building a basic recipe website using HTML.
 There will be a main index page, with links to a few recipes I have chosen.
-Using HTML, I am going to demonstrate using links, images, various different tags and elements, attributes, and fundamental knowledge and structure of a HTML webpage.
+Using HTML, I am going to demonstrate using links, images, various different tags, elements, attributes, and fundamental knowledge and structure of a HTML webpage.

 Objectives: